-Permits are required to hike past mile 6 on the Kalalau Trail, at the junction of the Hanakoa Stream.
-The trip must be planned ahead as permits can sell out.
-Permits can be obtains from the State of Hawaii camping reservation system.
-If tickets are sold out for your preferred dates, check every morning at 8:30am-9am (Hawaii time), as they reopen cancelled reservations.
-The cost is $15 per night for Hawaiian residents, and $20 per night for out of state (per person).
-Book your permits at: https://camping.ehawaii.gov/camping/all,details,1692.html
+Permits are required to hike past mile 6 on the Kalalau Trail, the Hanakoa junction.
+Plan ahead and book permits in advance.
+Tickets often sell out.
+Permits are obtained from the Hawaii camping reservation system.
+If tickets are sold out for your preferred dates, check every morning at 8:30 am – 9 am (Hawaii time), as they reopen canceled reservations.
+The cost is $15 per night for Hawaiian residents, and $20 per night for out-of-state (per person).
+Book your permits HERE.

-Many hike this trail without a permit, including the dozens of people who physically live at Kalalau Beach for free.
+People hike this trail without a permit, including the dozens of locals who physically live at Kalalau Beach illegally.
 During our hike, there was an undercover park ranger requesting to see permits for anyone with a pack on.
-Please support the State of Hawaii and purchase a permit for this hike.
+Please support Hawaii and buy a permit for this hike.

 The trailhead starts in the Ha’ena State Park, at Ka’a Beach.
-A good option is to stay at the Ha’ena Beach park the night prior to the hike which is located 1.2 miles from the trailhead.
+A good option is to stay at the Ha’ena Beach park the night before the hike.
+It is located 1.2 miles from the trailhead.
 For more on booking permits for Ha’ena Beach (county park) read more here.

-Kalalau trail – 12 miles one way, 6 hours
+Kalalau trail distance – 12 miles one way, 6 hours

 Hanakapi’ai trail – 2 miles one way, 1 hour 45 minutes